OrangGeeGee/rise-openbanking-api/SLIDES.md

 --
 ### Security architecture
 #### Can anyone call bank API to get any body's any account data or execute any payment?
-* Not anyone - use TLS based on QWAC as proof of certified TPP
+* Not anyone - use mutual TLS based on QWAC as proof of certified TPP
 * Not anybody - use SCA based OAuth2 as auth engine for proving Customer identity
-* Not any account - you must give consent (use SCA to sign it).
+* Not any account - customer must give consent (use SCA to sign it).
-* Not any payment- you must sign payment (use SCA to sign it).
+* Not any payment- customer must sign payment (use SCA to sign it).
 --
 ### Security architecture
-#### Can certified TPP call bank API to get your allowed accounts data?
+#### Can certified TPP call bank API to get your allowed accounts data & initiate payment?
 * Yes :)

 #### Can TPP misbehave?
 Or be hacked?